Civ13/civ13-wiki/wiki/Guide_to_Metallurgy.md

 * Take the mold and click a suitable(1) anvil with it.
 * Select a metal item to make(2).

 (1): Some metals could only be worked on a more advanced anvil.
 For example, iron items are produced on the iron and steel anvils, not on the stone one.
+See the **[Anvils](#anvils)** section.

 (2): The list of available items depends on the epoch.